Performance Case Study

 In case you’re wondering, my go-to hosting providers are:

-Siteground – Overall, this is a great hosting provider that has a very user-friendly panel.
+Cloudways – Overall, this is a great hosting provider with a variety of additional options including the free Varnish feature.

 They offer free SSL, CDN, and daily backups.